mkeke/2021-slide-puzzle/readme.md

 Whenever a tile is clicked, it is moved in the direction of the free space, as long as the free space is on the same horizontal or vertical axis.
 The markup for the tiles will be generated whenever the grid changes.
 Any event handlers attached must then be re-attached.
 I don't want that.
 Maybe it's better to promote the click event to one of the parent containers, and only take action if a tile is clicked.
 The board container seems like a good candidate.

 The click event gives us e.clientX and e.clientY, which makes it possible to calculate which tile coordinate is clicked.
-This coordinate is relative to the upper left corner of the viewport, so it needs to be translated intro something useful.
+This coordinate is relative to the upper left corner of the viewport, so it needs to be translated into something useful.
+I already maintain `state.ratioLeft` and `state.ratioTop`.

+Tiles can be nmoved only if it is on the same axis as the free space.
+So we need to find that out first.
+Move tiles to free space until we've reached the clicked position.

+Adding a 0.2s transition on left + top

 ## October 11th
 ## October 12th